 - 5. Add the oil to the skillet and return to medium heat until shimmering.
 Add the garlic and cook until fragrant, about 30 seconds.
 Whisk in the vinegar, fish sauce, sugar, and chili sauce, and bring to a brief simmer, about 15 seconds.

 - 6. Off the heat, measure out and reserve 2 tablespoons of the dressing.
 Pour the remaining dressing over the cabbage mixture and toss to combine.
 Divide the cabbage between four plates and arrange the warm tofu over the top.
 Spoon the reserved dressing over the tofu before serving.

 - Cabbage and Crispy Five Spice Tofu from Hungry Bruno

 - Dill Cabbage Salad from Tofu for Two

 - Poached Chicken and Cabbage Salad with Vietnamese Coriander from Leite's Culinaria

 - Tofu and Summer Vegetables in Coconut Milk from Leite's Culinaria

-Warm Cabbage Salad with Crispy Tofu Recipe © 2009 Cook's Illustrated.
+Warm Cabbage Salad with Crispy Tofu Recipe © 2009 Editors of Cook's Illustrated.
 Photo © 2009 Keller & Keller.
 All rights reserved.